jheyman/blog/pages/MultiRoomHomeAudio/index.md

 ---
 {% include JB/setup %}

 The purpose of this project was to have music available in several rooms at home, while being able to control everything either centrally or locally.
 The convenient (and extremely expensive) way is to go for a Sonos system.
-The cheap and fun way is, as usual, to use raspberry pi boards.<br><br>
+The cheap and fun way is, as usual, to use raspberry pi boards.

 * TOC